duguzuyang/FindMyiPhone/README.md

 # FindMyiPhone
 Locates all devices associated with an iCloud account.
 No user notification, pretty, pure python, quick, fast, accurate.
-Works for any account, including 2SV/2FA.
-This program will also work with a FMIP token that is extracted from the FindMyiPhone App on the iPhone.
+Works for any account, including ones with 2SV/2FA.
+This program will also work with a FMIP token that is extracted from the FindMyiPhone App on the iPhone, and can also play a sound on the located device(s).

-Device locations will now be opened in google maps on the default web browser if GUI is available (thank you **@KOWLOR**)

 # Usage